-Following months of debate over federal funding, President Donald Trump signed a new spending bill last week that will fund his administration’s immigration crackdown until the end of his term.
-The measure provides roughly $70 billion in additional funding to the Department of Homeland Security (DHS), which oversees Immigration and Customs Enforcement (ICE).
+Congress has also helped further the administration’s immigration agenda this month.
+Following months of debate over federal funding, President Donald Trump signed a new spending bill in mid-June that includes roughly $70 billion in additional funding to the Department of Homeland Security (DHS), which oversees Immigration and Customs Enforcement (ICE).

-El Tecolote has been tracking these policy changes, the legal challenges against them and their impact on immigrant communities in California and the Bay Area.
+As the federal administration expands its deportation efforts and limits legal immigration pathways, advocacy groups continue to challenge its policies in court.
+El Tecolote has been tracking these policy changes, the lawsuits against them and their impact on immigrant communities in California and the Bay Area.

 Here are the latest developments from May and June.
 Updates from April can be found here